bollu/FPGA-playground/assign2/README.md

 #Answers

+To run, run `make test`, which builds and runs all the files with the tests

 - `Single.bsv` contains the implementation of the single-cycle fully unrolled adder.
 This circuit is wasteful
-   (I should implement a wallace tree, but it's OK for now)
+   (I should implement a wallace tree, but it's OK for now).

+- `PipeElastic` `PipeInElastic` contain the other versions of the implementations.

 - Tests are in `TestBench.bsv`, which runs 10000 tests on the given module by generating numbers in sequence.
 We can make this